jlangch/venice/README.md

 A history of the last three result values is kept by the REPL, accessible through the symbols `*1`, `*2`, `*3`, `**`.

-The REPL supports multi-line editing and:
+The REPL supports multi-line editing:

 ```text
 venice> (defn sum [x y]